 Build Your Reputation With User Testimonials And Reviews

-In today’s digital, mobile and social-driven economy, ignoring what your customers may be saying online about your business could be a costly mistake!
+Ignoring what your clients may be saying online about your business could be a costly mistake!

-You may also be doing your business a disservice if you are not promoting the positive things your customers are saying about your products, services, client support, training, etc. Testimonials, user reviews, and case studies are effective ways of helping you market and promote your products and services online and should be added throughout your content.
+You could be doing your business a great disservice if you don’t spread the positive things your customers are saying about your products, solutions, client support, training, etc. Testimonials, user reviews, and case studies are powerful when it comes to helping you market and promote your products and services online and should be an integral part of your content.

 P.T.
 Barnum obviously understood the power of “social proof”.
 Social proof-driven content is a powerful and effective way of promoting your business.
-Reviews from existing customers are far more persuasive when it comes to drawing new clients than anything you have to say about your own products or services.
+Genuine testimonials quoted directly from existing users are far more persuasive for attracting new clients than anything you say about your own products or services.

 - Customer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers, according to a survey of US internet users by online video review site EXPO. (eMarketer, February 2010).